stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

 Notes:
 - This script assumes you have TCCLI installed and user configured (See https://cloud.tencent.com/document/product/440/34012).
+- This script also assumes you have COSCMD installed and user configured with the same main account as the one in TCCLI (See https://cloud.tencent.com/document/product/436/10976).
 - You'll be prompted to provide the COS bucket ID and region, and the SCF function name and region.
 - Both the cloud function and COS bucket must exist before deploying for the first time.